temporalio/documentation/docs/use-cases-orchestration.md

 The implementation must **guarantee** that all of the calls eventually succeed even in the case of prolonged failures of individual microservices, preserving business rules across multiple independent sub-domains.

 Interdependency graphs between services can be remarkably complicated.
-Processes can run asynchronously or in parallel, some tasks need information from other systems, and the next steps often depend on the outcome of previous activities.
+Processes can run asynchronously or in parallel, some tasks need information from other systems, and the next steps often depend on the outcome of previous Activities.

 ## Benefits of Temporal

 Temporal is a perfect fit for microservice orchestration scenarios.
-It guarantees that Workflow code eventually completes, has built-in support for exponential activity **retries**, and simplifies the coding of the **compensation** logic with native [Saga pattern support](/docs/use-cases-distributed-transactions).
+It guarantees that Workflow code eventually completes, has built-in support for exponential Activity **retries**, and simplifies the coding of the **compensation** logic with native [Saga pattern support](/docs/use-cases-distributed-transactions).

 You can define retries, rollbacks, or even a human intervention step in the case of failure.
 Workflows are defined in general-purpose programming languages that bring the ultimate **flexibility** especially when compared to text-based DSL engines.